-Mushing or sledding is the archetypal sled dog activity that most people will think of when they see Malamutes, Canadian Eskimo / Greenland Dogs or Siberian Huskies, and indeed it is their original and most primary function.
-Malamutes differ from their Siberian counterparts in that their function as a freighting dog means their ergonomic design is all geared towards the pulling of heavy weights over long distances., while Greenland / CEDs occupy a more middle ground, still freighting dogs by definition but their more athletic builds enabling them faster speeds than their Malamute counterparts.
+Mushing or sledding is the archetypal sled dog activity that most people will think of when they see Nordic breeds and indeed it is their original and most primary function.
+Malamutes and Siberian Huskies are either end of the scale, with the formers function as a freighting dog meaning their ergonomic design is all geared towards the pulling of heavy weights over long distances.
+Our Greenlands on the otherhand occupy a more middle ground, still freighting dogs by definition but their more athletic builds enabling them faster speeds than their Malamute counterparts.

 In the UK we only occasionally have enough snow to warrant the use of a sled, and so wheeled rigs / carts or two wheeled scooters specially designed for the function of being pulled by a team of dogs have been developed to allow the practice of dryland mushing in our dryland conditions.

 I actually started my "mushing" by building up to mid-distance treks of 10+ miles, which many recognise as most suited to the original freighting function, and this remains my preferred way of running my dogs, allowing them to set their own pace and cover a longer distance while I enjoy the landscape as much as the time with my canine companions.

 Lucie earned her AMCA WTD title by undertaking ten plus mile treks as part of a team with friends dogs; her first was running with Amaqqut's 'Kizzy' & 'Womble', and her next two with Packice's 'Leader' & Blacksummit's 'Bear', and her final leg as a two dog team with Nordicwind's 'Falco'.